Blessings for the Hebrew Month of Kislev

 1. The month of the tribe of Benjamin.
 He was the only one of the twelve born in the land of Israel.
 Let’s be sure to keep our eyes on Israel.
 Keep praying for it.
 Remember the Lord said to Abraham, “I will bless those who bless you” (Gen. 12:3).

 3. A month to enter into a new level of trust and rest.
 “Believe the prophets and you will prosper” (2 Chron.
 20:20).
 Be sure to rest in what the Lord has promised.
-Meditate on what the Lord has already spoken to you (1 Tim.
-4:15).
+Meditate on what the Lord has already spoken to you (see 1 Tim.
+4:14–15) .

 4. The month of the Hebrew letter samekh [ס], which looks like a circle.
 It signifies trust, confidence, support, and coming full circle.
 We are in a season of developing trust and confidence.
-If those attributes remain undeveloped, you will find yourself going around the “same old cycle” again and again and will not break into the new.
-Meditate on Hebrew 10:35 .
-Rest in the truth of what you experienced during the Feast of Tabernacles—that Jesus wants to be part of your family, part of your regular daily life.
+If those attributes remain undeveloped, you will find yourself going around the “same old cycle” again and again and won’t break into the new.
+Meditate on Hebrew 10:35, which states, “Therefore do not cast away your confidence, which has great reward.”
+Rest in the truth of what you experienced during the Feast of Tabernacles—that Jesus wants to be part of your regular daily life.
+He wants to relate to us as “friends.”

 5. A month to review your support system.
 Whom do you support?
 Who supports you?
 Who are your friends?
 Recognize that each one is from the Lord and treat them with honor and thankfulness.

 6. The month of the rainbow.
 You must “war” to have peace.
-This Biblical concept is very important to recognize.
-Peace will not just happen; we have to choose to stand in faith, joy, and thanksgiving.
+This Biblical concept is important to recognize.
+Peace will not just happen; we have to fight for it.
+Whenever something negative arises, immediately go to the Lord and talk to Him.
+You will know that He is taking care of it.
 Don’t accept the words of the “accuser of the brethren” (Rev. 12:10) against anyone.
 Trust the Lord to take care of “problem people” and don’t worry about them.
 Paul exhorts us to “walk properly, as in the day … not in strife and envy” (Rom.
 13:13).
+And Psalm 37:1 states, “Do not fret because of evildoers, nor be envious of the workers of iniquity.”

 9. You may have to let God heal you of some trauma so you can sleep better as well as receive dreams (which are sometimes blocked by trauma).
 Some dreams are just God replaying a memory of something.
 If needed, ask the Lord to heal you of that trauma and He will.
 We know from Psalm 127:2 that “He gives His beloved sleep.”

 10. The month of the belly/womb/abdomen/river of God.
 The Lord wants us to have His peace, as well as to have an overflowing, abundant life.
-Ask Him for more and more outpouring of His Spirit upon you.
-Also, ask and believe for any physical healing you may need in this area of your body.
-Finally, think about the river of God in Ezekiel 40.
+The more we are walking with the Lord throughout the day, the more we will experience His peace and overflow.
+Ask and believe for any physical healing you may need in this area of your body.
+Finally, think about the river of God in Ezekiel 47.
 Revelation is progressive: ankle deep, knee deep, then swimmably deep.
 God wants to carry us along in that river.

 11. A month to shoot straight and move quickly.
-This means when it is time to decide, make the decision and move.
-Also, don’t be afraid to cut your losses and move on through.
+This means when it’s time to decide on something, make the decision and move.
+Don’t be afraid to cut your losses and move on through.

 12. The month of Sagittarius (the archer).
 It’s a time to fight against empires and cultures.
 Watch Israel, America, and any covenant nation.
 I feel the Lord is drawing our attention again to the prophetic and we will see it play a more significant role in our lives.

-13. The eight-day-long Jewish holiday of Hanukkah begins during Kislev and then ends during the next month, Tevet (this year Hanukkah runs from December 10–18).
+13. The eight-day-long Jewish holiday of Hanukkah begins during Kislev and then ends during the next month, Tevet (this year Hanukkah runs from Nov.
+29–Dec.
+6).
 Hanukkah is about the rededication of the rebuilding of the temple, and signifies that God’s light will not go out.
-Let’s thank the Lord that He is continuing to rebuild our lives; that His light will not go out but will shine brighter and brighter in us.
+Thank the Lord that our lives are rededicated to Him and that He is in charge of the rebuilding.
+His light will not go out, but will shine brighter and brighter in us.

 (This material comes from my 2006 notes taken from a series of lectures [on CD] given by Chuck Pierce [Glory of Zion].
 I highly recommend his website for more materials and more in-depth explanations. —Ron Sawka)